5 Budget-Friendly Dark Academia Classroom Ideas for High School English Teachers

 Add a “Word of the Day” board with SAT-level words that feel pulled from the halls of Oxford.

-Assign a fan fiction inspired creative project—I have a freebie that does all the heavy lifting for you!
+Assign a fan fiction inspired creative project—I have a freebie here that does all the heavy lifting for you!

 If you’re going to put something on the walls, let it match your aesthetic and support your instruction.
 My Dark Academia Literary Elements Poster Set was designed for exactly that.
 Each poster defines a literary element your students actually need to know, using clean fonts, classic layout, and a quiet intensity that won’t clash with your vibe.